OpenSAGE/OpenSAGE/README.md

 One thing led to another, and I found myself opening `.map` files in a hex viewer.
 I had the idea of recreating the game, using the original assets.
 This appealed to me on many levels: it's a preservation of history, it satisfies my nostalgia, and it's an extreme programming challenge.

 It's a vast project, and who knows how far I'll get.
 Hopefully we'll all have some fun along the way.

+## Community

+We have a growing [OpenSAGE Discord](https://discord.gg/G2FhZUT) community.
+If you have questions about the project or can't get it working, there's usually someone there who can help out.

 ## Acknowledgements